Current Retail: $47.01-$79.00

 driRelease 88% recycled polyester, 12% wool

 The Enigma Half Zip is a base layer that places wicking moisture and drying quickly at a premium.
-That's a little unusual for a shirt that's partially made of merino wool, but in this case, the blend is 88% synthetic, 12% wool.
-Choose this shirt for high-sweat, high output activities; consider a thicker/heavier base layer for bitter cold.
+That's a little unusual for a shirt that's partially made of merino wool, but in this case, the blend is 88 percent synthetic, 12 percent wool.
+Choose this shirt for high-sweat, high-output activities; consider a thicker/heavier base layer for bitter cold.
 The relatively light fabric and great moisture management makes this an attractive layer year-round until it's so warm that you're better off in short sleeves.

 - Moisture handling

 - There are warmer options

 Outdoor Research's Enigma Half Zip is a long-sleeved base layer that has an unusual blend of synthetic and wool—88 percent polyester, 12 percent wool, woven together in the same yarn.
 Check out my recent reviews of the Enigma Bottoms and Boxer Briefs.

 The synthetic fabric is Outdoor Research's DriRelease E.C.O., "Environmentally Correct Origins," and the wool is merino.
 As FYI, DriRelease E.C.O. is made from 100 percent post-consumer recycled PET, the material used to make plastic bottles and containers, and blended with natural fibers like wool or cotton—in this case, with merino wool.

 The shirt feels light because the fabric is fairly lightweight for a cold weather base layer.
 As you can see, the half-zip is relatively long, 12 inches, which is nice for warmer days where you may want to vent some heat.
 The fabric is pretty stretchy.
 The long sleeves have thumb loops that are helpful for pulling layers on while you're hiking.